-“There are often so many threats to security,” says Mirgain.
-“Big questions like – what will happen to me?
+Fear, helplessness, confusion or worry: With any diagnosis, there are suddenly a lot of unknowns and the big questions start to come up.
+“There are often so many threats to security,” said Mirgain.
+“Big questions like, 'What will happen to me?
 My family?
-My job?
-And if lifestyle changes are needed – like quitting smoking or changing eating habits – that creates even more pressure.”
+My job?'
+And if lifestyle changes are needed, like quitting smoking or changing eating habits, that creates even more pressure.”

-Sadness-Grief-Depression: Mirgain says that a sense of loss is to be expected.
-“It’s common to feel discouraged and even inadequate.
-Feelings of guilt and a loss of self-worth are also common.
+Sadness, grief or depression: Mirgain said that a sense of loss is to be expected.
+“It’s common to feel discouraged and even inadequate," she said.
+"Feelings of guilt and a loss of self-worth are also common.
 It may even result in avoiding being around family and friends.”

-“Everyone is different, so while we say feelings are 'normal’ it’s important to remember that everyone experiences things in their own way,” she says, noting that it’s important to keep some perspective.
+“Everyone is different, so while we say feelings are 'normal,' it’s important to remember that everyone experiences things in their own way,” she said, noting that it’s important to keep some perspective.
 “When a person’s health condition changes or they receive a diagnosis or experience an injury, they’re confronted with their own mortality.
 Their bodies may have changed; there may be scars or a loss of mobility.
 All of these things require a lot of psychological adjustment.”

-Our bodies can send us signals all the time — increased heart rate, aches, pains, etc. After a diagnosis, even the slightest aches can take on greater significance due to worry it's a sign of something more.
+Our bodies can send us signals all the time — increased heart rate, aches, pains, etc. After a diagnosis, even the slightest aches can take on greater significance due to worry that it's a sign of something more.

 The challenge is that the worries can persist, despite reassurance from doctors, trips to the Emergency Department and even medical tests.

-“It’s important to talk with your physician about any concerns,” says Mirgain.
+“It’s important to talk with your physician about any concerns,” said Mirgain.
 “But at the same time, it’s important to recognize that it’s not the symptom causing our anxiety, it’s the meaning we give to it.”

 She gives the example of being out for a walk and feeling pain.
 It’s normal to feel aches and pains in our bodies.
 Before leaping to the conclusion it’s something terrible, it can be helpful to have coping statements.

-Creating a Victorious Cycle
+Creating a victorious cycle

 Mirgain recommends taking one action a day in the direction of your health, whether that’s exercise, drinking enough water, relaxing or finding social support.
 Research suggests that people with more social support tend to feel less anxious and depressed and have a better quality of life when diagnosed with a chronic medical condition.
 Attending a support group, joining an online community or even talking to other patients in the waiting area of the health clinic can help create a connection with others.

-"It can feel personal – like you’re the only one going through this – but the reality is that there are others who are experiencing similar things.
-Finding support can help make it feel a little less overwhelming,” adds Mirgain.
+"It can feel personal, like you’re the only one going through this, but the reality is that there are others who are experiencing similar things," Mirgain said.
+"Finding support can help make it feel a little less overwhelming."